 It’s kinda the same.
 Only far less scripted and much less baby oil is at play.

 Only the big baddies are the traditional financial landscape and its exclusionary reality; and the next episode is the actual launch of the app.

 The Easy x Capitec collaboration combines the efforts of two companies which share very similar goals: financial inclusion, low barriers to entry, and disrupting the finance industry.

 Capitec Bank users with EasyEquities investments know that it was a pain to fund their accounts.
-Investors were forced to fund their Easy accounts by sending money to our other business accounts (ABSA or FNB), which took two days.
-By then, many investors would have forgotten the share they were eyeing.
+Investors were forced to fund their Easy accounts by sending money to our other business accounts (ABSA or FNB).

 Now, Capitec users have been moved to the front of the queue like the queens they are.
 Instead of funding their EasyEquities accounts the conventional ways (EFT, Credit Card, or SID which I still don’t really understand what that even means or does), Capitec users can simply send their money to their EasyEquities accounts with just a few swipes.
-Since the two apps will be integrated, funds can be transferred in minutes.
+Since the two apps will be integrated, plans are in place for the funds to be transferred in minutes.
 It gets better, but I can’t reveal anymore than that for now.
 I am available for comment via DM on social media.
 Bring colddrink.

 Many will see this as a superficial positive for the two companies, but it’s more than just about convenience.
 This collaboration goes beyond an app facelift and brand alignment.
 It’s about the opportunity to get more South Africans invested, and involved in the financial markets.
 We want to see millions of shareholders across the country, and this partnership brings us closer to that goal.